-- Expansion: Expansion to nonmetropolitan/MUA counties and/or offering additional clinical services are required.
+- Initial Expansion: Expansion to nonmetropolitan/MUA counties and/or offering additional clinical services are required for an initial expansion.
 To qualify for this Expansion RFA, CPRIT requires applicants to either add the delivery of 1 or more of the following clinical services to their project or to expand to additional nonmetropolitan and/or MUA counties. - Screenings and rescreenings for breast, cervical, colorectal cancers; hepatitis C virus; genetic risk factors - o Vaccinations against HPV; hepatitis B virus - Evidence-based interventions focused on tobacco prevention (prevent tobacco use or sustained abstinence) and tobacco cessation among youth and/or adults